 DEWALT 20V Max Impact Driver Kit, 1/4-Inch

-Top Pick: The DEWALT 20V Max Impact Driver Kit is the top pick because it is the ideal tool for small business owners looking for efficiency and flexibility in their daily operations.
+The DEWALT 20V Max Impact Driver Kit is an ideal tool for small business owners looking for efficiency and flexibility in their daily operations.
 Its compact and lightweight design makes this tool a perfect choice for working in tight spaces with its 2,800 RPM rotational speed and 1,400-inch pounds of torque.

 This impact driver isn’t just about being compact, its unique three-LED light system that remains on for 20 seconds after trigger release, you can maintain visibility without creating shadows.
 Plus, its one-handed loading 1/4 hex chuck that accepts 1-inch bit tips boosts productivity.